Kelvinskell/k8s-llm-serving-platform/docs/architecture/platform-architecture.md

 # Platform Architecture

 ## Context
-This document captures the implemented architecture of this Kubernetes-native LLM serving platform as of Phase 7.
+This document captures the implemented architecture of this Kubernetes-native LLM serving platform.
 The platform is designed for high throughput, GPU efficiency, autoscaling, and full-stack observability using vLLM, KServe, Prometheus, and Grafana.

 Primary objectives:
 - Run GPU-based LLM inference on EKS using KServe + vLLM.